-As the wind had been very strong in the previous days, we decided to take the Western route through Río Mulhacén and the Mulhacén valley, because we would be sheltered from the wind at least during the first part of the ascent.
+As the wind had been powerful in the previous days, we decided to take the Western route through Río Mulhacén and the Mulhacén valley, because we would be sheltered from the wind at least during the first part of the ascent.

-In general there are three different common routes to the summit of Mulhacén.
+In general, there are three different standard routes to the summit of Mulhacén.
 In order of difficulty: the Southern route over Loma de Mulhacén, all the time along the ridge, is the easiest route, but is also quite exposed to the wind.
 This is the one that the tourist groups usually take.
 The Western route follows along Río Mulhacén through the Mulhacén valley and then straight up to the summit.
 It is of medium difficulty between the other two.
-Finally there is the possibility to ascend via the North face of the mountain, but this route is very difficult, especially in winter conditions, and requires proper climbing gear and skills.
-There is another possibility to ascend via the “Siete Lagunas” and the East face of the mountain, but this seems not to be a common route.
+Finally, there is the possibility to ascend via the North face of the mountain, but this route is challenging, especially in winter conditions, and requires proper climbing gear and skills.
+There is another possibility to ascend via the “Siete Lagunas” and the East face of the mountain, but this seems not to be a conventional route.

 As already mentioned, we took the Western route and headed out to the right of the Poquiera hut.
 After a few hundred meters we reached the Mulhacén river and put the crampons on.
 The river was completely covered with snow, which had been frozen over during the night.
 It was solid ice.
-With crampons on it was quite easy to ascend even the steepest passages in the icy snow, which would have been quite difficult otherwise to say the least.
+With crampons on it was quite easy to ascend even the steepest passages in the icy snow, which would have been tricky otherwise.

 From there we went up to the West ridge that leads up to the summit.
 This was the time that we stepped truly out of the valley and the first time that we were completely exposed to the wind.
-It was very strong and very cold.
+It was powerful and freezing.
 It turned out to be a good decision that we took the Western, more sheltered, route.
-From the ridge at around 3000 meters we could directly see most of the steep North face of Mulhacén with its sharp rock formations.
-On the Northern side of the ridge there was an impressive drop of a couple of hundred meters into the valley below.
-The wind was pushing us directly into this direction, so we were very careful not get too close.
+From the ridge, at around 3000 meters we could directly see most of the steep North face of Mulhacén with its sharp rock formations.
+On the Northern side of the ridge, there was an impressive drop of a couple of hundred meters into the valley below.
+The wind was pushing us directly into this direction, so we were cautious not get too close.
 Nonetheless, we would be walking along this ridge all the way up to the summit in a couple of minutes.
-From this point we had a good view of Veleta (3396 m), the second highest mountain of the Sierra Nevada.
+From this point, we had a good view of Veleta (3396 m), the second highest mountain of the Sierra Nevada.
 We cowered behind some small rocks close to the ridge that could barely provide some shelter from the wind, put on the rest of the gear and had a short rest.
 The steepest and hardest part of the ascent was still upon us.

-At around halfway up this last part to the summit, the layer of snow and ice was partially broken and large parts of rock were completely exposed.
+At around halfway up this last part to the summit, the layer of snow and ice was partially broken, and large pieces of rock were exposed entirely.
 So we took off the crampons and scrambled up further until just a couple of hundred meters below the summit.
-For the summit section we put the crampons on again, as it was completely frozen.
+For the summit section, we put the crampons on again, as it was completely frozen.
 We followed the last meters along the South ridge and finally reached the summit of Mulhacén!
 Now we stood at the highest point of Spanish mainland, at 3482 meters above sea level!
 The ascent from Refugio Poquiera to the summit took us approximately 3 hours and 45 minutes.

-On the summit there is a geodesic marker in the form of a large concrete cylinder and a small cavern that contains flags and other things that people brought up there.
+On the summit, there is a geodesic marker in the form of a large concrete cylinder and a small cavern that contains flags and other things that people brought up there.
 Directly behind it is the North face of the mountain with a very steep drop of a few hundred meters.
-To the South on the summit plateau there are ruins of an old mountain hut.
-The weather up there was perfect with beautiful sunshine and clear views all around.
+To the South, on the summit plateau, there are ruins of an old mountain hut.
+The weather up there was perfect with beautiful sunshine and unobstructed views all around.
 The only problem was the strong wind.
 We went a bit to the East, where we could see the summit of Alcazaba (3371 m) and had a great view of both the North face of Mulhacén and Veleta a bit further away.
-In the distance we could even see the Mediterranean Sea.
-It is only around 35 kilometers away from Mulhacén.
+In the distance, we could even see the Mediterranean Sea.
+It is only around 35 km away from Mulhacén.

-The descent was very easy on the broad slope and extremely well marked.
-The amount of cairns (stone men) was incredible.
-Halfway down the ridge we took the direct way down to the Refugio, a path that is marked on the map as a cross country ski itinerary.
-That saved us a long detour on the normal hiking path, but was quite steep at some points.
+The descent was straightforward on the broad slope and exceptionally well marked.
+The number of cairns (stone men) was incredible.
+Halfway down the ridge, we took the direct way down to the Refugio, a path that is marked on the map as a cross-country ski itinerary.
+That saved us a long detour on the normal hiking path but was quite steep at some points.
 There was the additional problem that we were above the Refugio, but could not see it at all from up there!
 It was completely hidden behind a ridge.
-Only at the very last section of the trail it became visible and we were relieved.
-The descent took us roughly 2 hours and 45 minutes.
+Only at the very last section of the trail, it became visible, and we were relieved.
+The descent took us roughly 2 hr and 45 min.